Spring Flowering BulbsBack

 Hyacinths- known for their heady perfume, hyacinths are fantastic bulbs for pots and containers as their flower spikes are particularly large and very showy.
 They come in a wide range of colours including blues, pinks, reds, white and even yellow.
 Hyacinth bulbs definitely need a good winter chill.
 Have a go at growing them indoors in a bowl for something a bit different.

 Snowdrops & Snowflakes- these dainty fellows are often muddled up as both have small white shaped bell flowers.
 Snowdrops (Galanthus) are usually only grown in quite cold climates whereas snowflakes (Leucojums) are more adaptable and can grow in a range of conditions.
 Both are fabulous for growing under trees and in mass plantings.
 Bulbs can stay in the ground for many years.

 Sparaxis- these hardy South African bulbs will provide vibrant colour to your spring garden as the most commonly grown variety (Sparaxis tricolour) is mix of red, orange and cream flowers with black markings.
 Perfect for a pot or naturalising in lawns or gardens.

 Tulips- truly the most elegant of all the bulbs and with so many colours and flower shapes available choosing will be the most difficult task!
 As a starting point we recommend selecting shorter stem varieties for pots and long stem varieties for cutting.
 Tulips definitely require a good winter chill and should be lifted each year.
-Apply eco-flo dolomite or eco-flo lime to the soil before planting (especially in coastal areas) as tulips do not like acid soils.
+Apply dolomite or lime to the soil before planting (especially in coastal areas) as tulips do not like acid soils.
 In warm climates it is best to treat them as an annual and buy new bulbs each year.